shinselrobots/sheldon/Arduino/sheldon_base/sheldon_base_arduino_readme.md

 File-> Preferences -> Sketchbook location: ~/catkin_robot/src/sheldon/Arduino

-2. Set COM Port to port where Arduino is connected
+2. Set COM Port to port where Arduino Base is connected!
+(Not the one in the head!)

 3. Pair Phone with BlueSmirf module.